[Please Note: This Ingram Olkin Forum session has already occurred. Go to the News Story for this event to read about what happened.]

 Background of the Series

 Many clinical trials that were under way in early 2020 have been disrupted by COVID-19.
 In some studies, it has been possible to adapt by monitoring patients’ progress remotely rather than through in-person visits.
 Day Six continues an Ingram Olkin Forum series that started with views from statistics leadership in US NIH and regulatory agencies.
 Following these introductory sessions, we focus on particular statistical methodologies that might contribute to statistical responses to unplanned clinical trial disruptions or provided a basis for the development of methods that provide a more appropriate response to this challenge.
-Topic specific sessions to date include Estimands and Missing Data and Randomization Tests.
+Topic specific sessions to date include Day Three Estimands and Missing Data and Day Four Randomization Tests.
 Day Five focused on Coping with Information Loss and the Use of Auxiliary Sources of Data.

 We are pleased to announce Day Six (Please click on the preceding links to catch up with this series).